tyowk/aoijs.lavalink/README.md

         auth: 'youshallnotpass',   // Authentication password for the Lavalink node.
         secure: false              // Set to true if your Lavalink server uses SSL/TLS (HTTPS).
     }],

     maxQueueSize: 100,             // Maximum number of tracks that can be queued for playback. (default is 100)
     maxPlaylistSize: 100,          // Maximum number of tracks that can be in a playlist. (default is 100)
-    searchEngine: 'ytsearch',      // Default search engine.
-You can set this to 'ytsearch' or 'scsearch' or others. (default is ytsearch)
+    searchEngine: 'youtube',       // Default search engine.
+You can set this to 'soundcloud' or 'spotify' or others. (default is youtube)
-    debug: false                   // Whether to enable debug logs for the music client. default is false. (default is false) });
+    debug: false,                  // Whether to enable debug logs for the music client. default is false. (default is false)
+    defaultVolume: 75,             // Set default volume when the player created (default is 100)
+    maxVolume: 200,                // Maximum volume player can handle (default is 200)
+    noLimitVolume: false           // Whether to enable no limit volume (not recommended) (default is false) });
 ```